GS1-Hub/GS1-HUB/README.md

 I'm a student currently enrolled in the **TESP Programming of Information Systems** program.
 I'm currently doing an internship where I'm working on a project using C# and MAUI/Blazor hibrid app.
+On my intership I am helping to a improve company app on Visual Basic

 ---